haraka/Haraka/docs/plugins/dkim_sign.md

 Single Domain Configuration
 --------------------

-To sign all messages with a single DKIM key, use these config settings.
+To sign all messages with a single DKIM key, these two config settings are required.

 - selector = name

     Set this to the selector name published in DNS under the _domainkey sub-domain of the domain referenced below.

-- domain = name                             (OPTIONAL)
+- domain = name

     Set this to the domain name that will be used to sign messages which don't match a per-domain DKIM key.
 The DNS TXT entry for:

         <selector>._domainkey.<domain>

-    MUST be present, otherwise remote systems will not be able to validate the signature applied to the message.